-I am pleased to report that the audited group profit attributable to the equity holders of the company for the year ended 31st March 2020 amounted to HK\$124.7 million (2019: HK\$231.6 million).
-The revenue of the group for the year ended 31st March 2020 amounted to HK\$43.0 million (2019: HK\$368.4 million).
-The substantial decline in profit is mainly attributable to the substantial decline in revenue, which is mainly due to significant decrease in property sales in Hong Kong as a result of weak market sentiment amid lingering local social unrest and the coronavirus pandemic during the year.
-Despite the aforesaid, the group's consolidated financial statements as at 31st March 2020 indicate that the group has a strong cash position.
+I am pleased to report that the group's revenue for the year ended 31st March 2021 (the "Year") increased by 72% to HK\$73.8 million (2020: HK\$43.0 million), primarily due to improved property sales.
+The audited group loss attributable to equity holders of the company for the Year amounted to HK\$28.2 million as compared to the profit of HK\$124.7 million for last year.
+The group has a turnaround from profit to loss for the Year mainly attributable to the following reasons:

+- (1) the operating loss of HK\$28.6 million for the Year primarily due to the fall in interest income as both the group's bank balances and Hong Kong interest rates dropped during the Year; and - (2) the substantial decline by 92% in the share of results of Consolidated Hotels Limited, which is an associate material to the group, as a result of the adverse impact on hospitality industry since the outbreak of the COVID-19 pandemic.

+Despite the aforesaid, the group's consolidated financial statements as at 31st March 2021 indicate that the group has a strong cash position with very low gearing level.
 The board considers that the overall financial position of the group remains sound and solid.

-An interim dividend of HK 12 cents per share was paid on 7th January 2020.
-The board has recommended the payment of a final dividend of HK 12 cents per share to the shareholders on the register of members of the company on 7th September 2020.
-Subject to the approval of shareholders at the forthcoming Annual General Meeting, the final dividend will be payable on 16th September 2020 and the total dividend for the year will be HK 24 cents per share.
+An interim dividend of HK 12 cents per share was paid on 5th January 2021.
+The board has recommended the payment of a final dividend of HK 12 cents per share to the shareholders on the register of members of the company on 7th September 2021.
+Subject to the approval of shareholders at the forthcoming Annual General Meeting, the final dividend will be payable on 16th September 2021 and the total dividend for the Year will be HK 24 cents per share, same as last year.